eugene-gilmore/documentation/docs/vrf/v1/examples/get-a-random-number.md

 ## Network Congestion and Responsiveness

 Network congestion can occur on all blockchains from time to time, which may result in transactions taking longer to get included in a block.
-During times of network congestion, VRF nodes will continue responding to randomness requests, but fulfillment response times will corresponding increase based on the level of congestion.
+During times of network congestion, the VRF service will continue responding to randomness requests, but fulfillment response times will corresponding increase based on the level of congestion.
 It is important you account for this in your use case and set expectations accordingly.